Scheduled Events

 Property Description

-Microflow The microflow that is executed when the scheduled event is executed.
+Microflow The microflow that is initiated when the scheduled event is run.
 It should have no parameters and is run with all rights (see Microflow).

-Enabled The microflow is only executed if the scheduled event is enabled.
+Enabled The microflow is only initiated if the scheduled event is enabled.
 This setting only applies when running from Studio Pro or from Eclipse.
-On production environments, scheduled events are enabled/disabled via the platform tools (for example the Mendix Portal or Windows Service Console).
+On production environments, scheduled events are enabled/disabled via the platform tools (for example, the Mendix Portal or Windows Service Console).

 Timing Properties